Other types of court

 - death of a child or young person which may be due to abuse or neglect

-- death of a child or young person, or their sibling, where the child or young person has been the subject of a risk of significant harm report made to FACS in the past three years.
+- death of a child or young person, or their sibling, where the child or young person has been the subject of a risk of significant harm report made to DCJ in the past three years.

 The Coroner will examine each death as to its manner and cause and decide whether an inquest is necessary.
 These deaths are also reviewable by the Ombudsman.